PolySync/oscc/README.md

 | Actuator Control       | >= 1.2.0      | >= 1.0.0         |
 |                        | < 1.2.0 __*__ | >= 1.0.1         |

-__*__ *Later versions of the actuator control board utilize new pins to perform additional safety checks on startup.
-To use the new firmware on older models, please see additional instructions in the [build](#brake-startup-test) section.*
+__*__ *Later versions of the Actuator Control Board utilize new pins to perform additional safety checks on startup.
+To use the new firmware on older boards, please see additional instructions in the [build](#brake-startup-test) section.*

+# Repository Contents

+* **api** - Software API, so your program can seamlessly talk to our modules.
+* **firmware** - Arduino libraries and firmware for the OSCC modules.
+* **hardware** - PCB schematics and board designs for control modules.

+# Boards

+The sensor interface and actuator control board schematics and design files are located in the `hardware/boards` directory.
+If you don't have the time or fabrication resources, the boards can be purchased as a kit from the [OSCC website](http://oscc.io).

+Thanks to [Trey German](https://www.polymorphiclabs.com) and [Macrofab](https://macrofab.com/) for help designing and manufacturing the custom boards.

 # Building and Uploading Firmware